-- The electrical equipment supplied with the generator set complies with standard NF C15.100 or the standards of the relevant countries. - The earth connection must be made in accordance with the standards in force in each country concerned and at the neutral speed sold. - Read the manufacturer's identification plate carefully.
+- ✓ The electrical equipment supplied with the generating set complies with standard NF C15.100 (France), or with the standards of the countries in question. - ✓ The earth connection must be installed in accordance with the standards in force in each country in question, and with the neutral system sold. - Read the manufacturer's identification plate carefully.
 The values for voltage, power, current and frequency are shown.
-Check that these values match the supply use. - Never accidentally touch naked wires or disconnected connections. - Never handle a generating set with wet hands or feet. - Maintain electrical wires and connections in good condition.
-Using equipment in poor condition can lead to electrocution and damage to equipment. - Always disconnect the equipment or installation (generator voltage, battery voltage and network voltage) before any operations. - Electrical connections must be made in accordance with the standards and regulations in force in the country of use. - Do not use faulty, poorly insulated or provisionally connected wires. - Never invert the positive and negative battery terminals when connecting them.
+Check that these values match the supply use. - ✓ Never accidentally touch stripped cables or loose connections. - ✓ Never handle a generating set with wet hands or feet. - Maintain electrical wires and connections in good condition.
+Using equipment in poor condition can lead to electrocution and damage to equipment. - Always disconnect the power to the equipment or facility (generating set voltage, battery voltage and network voltage) before any operation. - The electrical connections must be made in accordance with current standards and regulations in the country of use. - ✓ Do not use faulty, poorly insulated or provisionally connected wires. - ✓ Never reverse the positive and negative terminals on batteries when connecting them.
 This could cause severe damage to the electrical equipment.
-Follow the wiring diagram supplied by the manufacturer. - The generator set should not be connected to any other power sources, such as the public distribution network.
-In specific cases where there is provision for a reserve connection to existing electrical networks, this must only be carried out by a qualified electrician, who should take the operating differences of the equipment into account, according to whether the public distribution network or generating set is being used. - Protection against electric shocks is ensured by an assembly of specific equipment.
-If this needs to be replaced, it should be by components with identical nominal values and specifications. - If the protective plates (blanking covers) need to be removed to pass cables, the protection (blanking cover) must be replaced when the operations are finished.
+Follow the wiring diagram supplied by the manufacturer. - The generating set should not be connected to any other power sources, such as the mains supply network.
+In specific cases where there is to be a connection to existing electrical networks, this must only be installed by a qualified electrician, who should take the operating differences of the equipment into account, according to whether the mains supply network or generating set is being used. - Protection against electric shocks is ensured by an assembly of specific equipment.
+If this needs to be replaced, it should be by components with identical nominal values and specifications.

-✓ Due to strict mechanical specifications you should only use flexible resistant rubber sleeved wires, in compliance with CEI 245-4 or equivalent wires.
+- If the protective plates (blanking covers) need to be removed to route cables, the protector (blanking cover) must be refitted when the operations are finished. - ✓ Due to high mechanical stresses, use only strong flexible wiring with rubber sheathing, compliant with IEC 245-4, or equivalent wiring.

-1.3.6 Dangers presented by electric currents (first aid) First aid
+1.3.6 Dangers presented by electric currents (first aid)

+First aid

 In the event of an electric shock, shut off the power immediately and activate the emergency stop on the generating set or lighting column.
 If the voltage has not yet been cut off, move the victim out of contact with the live conductor as quickly as possible.
 Avoid direct contact both with the live conductor and the victim's body.
-Use a dry plank of wood, dry clothes or other non-conductive materials to move the victim away.
+Use a dry plank of wood, dry clothes or other nonconductive materials to move the victim away.
 The live wire may be cut with an axe.
-Take extreme care to avoid the electric arc that will be generated by this.
+Take great care to avoid the electric arc that will be generated by this.